NixOS/nix-idea/README.md

 <!-- Plugin description -->

-This plugin has the goal of being generally useful when working with nixpkgs/NixOS/nixops, it aims to provide the following:
+This plugin has the goal of being generally useful when working with nixpkgs/NixOS/nixops.
+It currently adds support for the Nix language.
+The following features are available:

  *  Syntax Highlighting
-* Linting
+ *  Real time detection of syntax errors

+We would also like to provide additional support for Nix/NixOS/NixOps, but the following features are currently **not implemented**:

+ *  Linting, code completion, formatting
  *  Profile management
-* Suggestions for:
-    * Attributes
-    * Builtins
-    * Filesystem paths
+ *  Run configurations
  *  Templates for common usage patterns

 <!-- Plugin description end -->